Swedish Radio Symphony Orchestra

 Lasting relationships

-Two of the orchestra’s former chief conductors, Herbert Blomstedt and Esa-Pekka Salonen, have been honored with the title of honorary conductor.
-They continue to be regular guests of the orchestra, and Salonen will be Berwaldhallen’s Artist in Residence during the 2025/2026 season, a role he shares with violinist Janine Jansen.
+Three of the orchestra’s former chief conductors, Herbert Blomstedt, Esa-Pekka Salonen, as well as Daniel Harding, have been honored with the title of Conductor Laureate.
+They continue to be guests of the orchestra, and Salonen will be Berwaldhallen’s Artist in Residence during the 2025/2026 season, a role he shares with violinist Janine Jansen.

 • Orchestra members